moracoderz/moracoderz/README.md

 ## What can i offer
 ✨  Dedicated & curious person always eager to learn something new
 🔍  Always looking for a best way to improve myself
-🕹  Did a mention i love playing multiplayer games 😁
+🕹  Did a mention I love playing multiplayer games 😁

-## For work
+## About work
 In addition to the above skills, I can also offer your company or project:

 - More than 9+ years of experience with wordpress